 If you are self-employed and receive benefits from a qualified dependent care benefit plan, you are treated as both employer and employee.
 Therefore, you would not get an exclusion from wages.
-Instead, you would get a deduction on Schedule C (Form 1040), line 14, Schedule E (Form 1040), line 19 or 28, or Schedule F (Form 1040), line 15.
-To claim the deduction, you must use Form 2441.
+Instead, you would get a deduction on Form 1040 or 1040-SR, Schedule C, Schedule E, or Schedule F. To claim the deduction, you must use Form 2441.